-Table 14 lists the maximum concentrations observed at the Grand Junction site from 2004 through 2012.
-The table lists the maximum concentrations for the entire every third day sampling period, as well as concentrations obtained on the same days that the air toxics analyzers were in operation (every sixth day), from 2009 through 2012.
+Table 11 lists the average and maximum concentrations observed at the Grand Junction site from 2004 through 2013, for both every third and every sixth day sampling.
+The averages are similar for the third and sixth day sampling, and are far lower than the annual standard level of 150 micrograms per meter cubed.
+The maximum value observed in 2013 was 55 micrograms per meter cubed.
 The maximums are similar for some years, but quite different for others.
-To date, the highest concentration observed during the every third day sampling period was 197.5 micrograms per meter cubed in 2005.
+To date, the highest concentration observed during the every third day sampling period was 198 micrograms per meter cubed in 2005.

-Figure 45 is a graph of the $PM{10}$ concentration data recorded every sixth sampling day.
+The graphs in this section will cover data for the NATTS sampling calendar (every sixth day).
+Any data discussed will be derived from the every sixth day values.
+Figure 43 is a graph of the $PM{10}$ concentration data recorded every sixth sampling day.
 The graph does not appear to indicate any seasonal variation.
 A large part of the data set was voided due to laboratory processing errors.

+Figure 43.
+PM10 Concentrations by Date, 2013 (every 6th Day)

+Figure 44.
+PM10 Weekend vs. Weekday Comparison, 2004-2013 (every 6th day)

+Figure 44 is a graph of the weekend versus weekday concentrations for $PM{10}$ on the every sixth day sampling schedule.
+The weekday average is larger than the weekend average for all years. $PM{10}$ is dominated by surface disturbance of earth materials (street sand, windblown dust).
+The $PM{10}$ levels are subject to change due to daily weather conditions.
+Figure 45 is a graph of the annual average $PM{10}$ concentrations from 2004 through 2013, for the every sixth day sampling period.
+Figure 46 is a graph of the 24-hour maximum $PM{10}$ concentrations from 2004 through 2013, for the every sixth day sampling period.

 Figure 45.
-PM10 Concentrations by Date (every 6th Day)
+PM10 Annual Average Concentrations 2004 - 2013

 Figure 46.
-PM10 Weekend vs. Weekday Comparison 2009-2012, every 6th day

-Figure 46 is a graph of the weekend versus weekday concentrations for $PM{10}$ on the every sixth day sampling schedule.
-The weekday average is larger than the weekend average. $PM{10}$ is dominated by surface disturbance of earth materials (street sand, windblown dust).
-The $PM{10}$ levels are subject to change due to daily weather conditions.
-Figure 47 is a graph of the annual average $PM{10}$ concentrations from 2004 through 2012, for the every third day sampling period.
-Figure 48 is a graph of the 24-hour maximum $PM{10}$ concentrations from 2004 through 2012, for the every third day sampling period.

-Figure 47.
-PM10 Annual Average Concentrations 2004 - 2012

-Figure 48.
-PM10 Annual Maximum Concentrations 2004 - 2012
+PM10 Annual Maximum Concentrations 2004 - 2013

-There were six field blanks taken for PM10.
+There were six field blanks taken for PM10, but due to the laboratory issues none were properly analyzed.